 In winter, these birds love to feast on seeds and high-calorie suet or peanut butter.
 It's at this time, when food supplies are slim, that they are most likely to show up at your backyard feeders.
 Nuthatches typically nest in tree cavities or abandoned woodpecker holes.
 It's rare to get them to nest in birdhouses, though the presence of dead trees on your property may encourage nesting pairs.

 How to Attract Nuthatches

-- Shelter: Birds need shelter at night and to stay protected from foul weather.
+- Shelter: Birds need shelter at night and to stay protected from the foul weather.
 Nuthatches will readily use cavities, so providing bird roost boxes can give these small birds a safe, comfortable place to rest.
-Dead trees should be left intact as much as possible to the birds can take advantage of natural cavities as well.
+Dead trees should be left intact as much as possible so the birds can take advantage of natural cavities, as well.
 On warmer nights, both coniferous and deciduous trees can provide adequate shelter for all types of nuthatches to stay safe, though larger, taller and more mature trees are preferred.

 More Tips for Attracting Nuthatches

 Even a yard or garden designed with nuthatches in mind may not immediately attract these sometimes suspicious birds.
-If you know the birds are in the area but they haven't yet made an appearance in your yard, try…
+If you know the birds are in the area but they haven't yet made an appearance in your yard, try these techniques:

 Above all, be patient.
 Nuthatches have bold personalities but may take a long time to trust a new area well enough to come out in the open.
 Over time, however, these fun birds can become backyard favorites all year round.